 - 1. General Government

 - 2. Administration

 - 3. Judicial Administration

 - 4. Planning and Development

 - 5. Public Safety

 - 6. Human Services

 - 7. Parks and Library

-- 8. General Debt/Capital Improvements Program
+- 8. General Debt/Capital Improvement Program

 - 9. Non-Departmental

-The Relationship between the Capital Improvements Program and the Budget
+The Relationship between the Capital Improvement Program and the Budget

-The County also prepares a six-year Capital Improvements Program (CIP) which is adopted by the Board of County Supervisors and published as a separate document.
+Each year and in conjunction with the Fiscal Plan, the County also prepares a six-year Capital Improvement Program (CIP) which is adopted by the Board of County Supervisors and published as a separate document.
 The CIP specifies those capital improvements and construction projects which are scheduled for funding over the next six years in order to maintain or enhance the County's capital assets and delivery of services.
 In addition, the CIP describes financing mechanisms for those projects.
 Financial resources used to meet priority needs established by the CIP are accounted for through the Capital Projects Fund.

 The primary type of operating expenditure included in the budget relating to the CIP is funding to cover debt service payments for general obligation bonds or other types of debt required to fund specific CIP projects.
-The General Debt/Capital Improvements Program section of the Fiscal Plan document provides detailed information on debt management considerations.
+The General Debt/Capital Improvement Program section of the Fiscal Plan document provides detailed information on debt management considerations.

-Also, the Capital Improvements Program identifies the facility operating costs, program operating costs and operating revenues associated with each approved capital project.
+Also, the CIP identifies the facility operating costs, program operating costs and operating revenues associated with each approved capital project.
 Funding for capital facility operating requirements is included when and where needed in the operating budgets for the appropriate agencies consistent with costs projected in the CIP.

-A summary of the Capital Improvements Program is also included in the Debt/Capital Improvements Program section of the budget document.
+A summary of the CIP is also included in the Debt/Capital Improvements Program section of the budget document.